React Native SDK

 npm install --save react-native-radar

-Finally, before writing any JavaScript, you must integrate the Radar SDK with your iOS and Android apps by following the Configure project and Add SDK to project steps in the iOS SDK documentation and Android SDK documentation.
+Before writing any JavaScript, you must integrate the Radar SDK with your iOS and Android apps as described in the iOS SDK documentation and Android SDK documentation.

 If you are planning to leverage background tracking, such as responsive or continuous mode, in your project settings, go to Signing & Capabilities, add Background Modes, and turn on Background fetch and Location updates.
 Note that this requires additional justification during App Store review.
 Learn more.